Jimmy Butler NBA Playoffs Player Props: Heat vs. Nuggets

-Jimmy Butler could make a big impact for the Miami Heat at 8:30 PM on Friday against the Denver Nuggets in the 2023 NBA Playoffs.
+Jimmy Butler and his Miami Heat teammates face the Denver Nuggets in the 2023 NBA Playoffs, at 8:30 PM ET on Monday.

-Let's break down Butler's prop bets, and some stats and trends to help you find good wagers.
+If you'd like to make predictions on Butler's performance, we break down his available prop bets, using stats and trends, below.

 Jimmy Butler Prop Bets vs. the Nuggets